Student Score Reporting

 • Well Developed

-If a student is not exempted but did not log on to a particular domain assessment, the student received zero points for that domain.
+If a student did not log on to a particular domain assessment and is not exempted, the student received zero points for that domain.

 Summative Alternate ELPAC